deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Adam paused.
 "Well, uh...I mean, I, um..."

 Every last one of his buddies pantomimed and voiced dismay.
 Legsy just pressed three fingers to his forehead and looked pained.
-"You fuckin' *tit*." he groaned.
+"You fuckin' *tit."* he groaned.

 Adam looked around at their reactions, then down at his knees. "...I really suck at this, huh?"